 Alternative Payment Methods

-Alternative payment methods allow customers to pay with banks, wallets, or other local payment methods.
+Alternative payment methods allow customers across the globe to pay with their bank accounts, wallets, and other local payment methods.
 They are automatically presented with Smart Payment Buttons.

 |Alternative payment method||Buyer country||Customer transaction limit|